K-S-K/Tutorials/WSL/Readme.md

 ## Conclusion
 Now, we have an approach to running and debugging some Linux-specific tasks from the Windows development environment.
-More interesting things you can see in the Microsoft training course [^I]
+More interesting things you can see in the Microsoft training course [^I].

 ## Reference List